Iran deal reached, Obama hails step towards 'more hopeful world'

 While Saudi Arabia did not denounce the deal publicly as Israel did, its officials expressed doubt in private.

-“We have learned as Iran’s neighbors in the last 40 years that goodwill only led us to harvest sour grapes,” a Saudi official who asked to remain anonymous told Reuters.
+“We have learned as Iran’s neighbours in the last 40 years that goodwill only led us to harvest sour grapes,” a Saudi official who asked to remain anonymous told Reuters.

 Nor were hardliners silent in Iran: “Celebrating too early can send a bad signal to the enemy,” conservative lawmaker Alireza Zakani said in parliament, according to Fars News agency.
 Iran’s National Security Council would review the accord, “and if they think it is against our national interests, we will not have a deal”.